 - 7.1.
 Overview.
 Decertification is the process by which the EAC revokes a certification previously granted to a voting system.
-It is an important part of the Certification Program because it serves to ensure that the requirements of the program are followed and that certified voting systems fielded for use in Federal elections maintain the same level of quality as those presented for testing.
+It is an important part of the Certification Program because it serves to ensure the standards of the program are followed and certified voting systems fielded for use in Federal elections maintain the same level of quality as those presented for testing.
 Decertification is a serious matter.
 Its use will significantly affect Manufacturers, State and local governments, the public, and the administration of elections.
 As such, the process for Decertification is complex.
-It is initiated when the EAC receives information that a voting system may not be in compliance with the applicable voting system standard or the procedural requirements of this Manual.
-Upon receipt of such information, the Program Director may initiate an Informal Inquiry to determine the credibility of the information.
+It is initiated when the EAC receives information that a voting system may not be in compliance with the Voluntary Voting System Guidelines or the procedural requirements of this Manual.
+Upon receipt of this information, the Program Director may initiate an Informal Inquiry to determine the credibility of the information.
 If the information is credible and suggests the system is non-compliant, a Formal Investigation will be initiated.
 If the results of the Formal Investigation demonstrate non-compliance, the Manufacturer will be provided a Notice of Non-Compliance.
-Before a Final Decision on Decertification is made, the Manufacturer will have the opportunity to remedy any defects identified in the voting system and present information for consideration by the Decertification Authority.
+Before a final decision on Decertification is made, the Manufacturer will have the opportunity to remedy any defects identified in the voting system and present information for consideration by the Decertification Authority.
 A Decertification of a voting system may be appealed in a timely manner. - 7.2.
 Decertification Policy.
 Voting systems certified by the EAC are subject to Decertification.
-Systems shall be decertified if (1) they are shown not to meet applicable voting system standard, (2) they have been modified or changed without following the requirements of this Manual, or (3) the Manufacturer has otherwise failed to follow the procedures outlined in this Manual so that the quality, configuration, or compliance of the system is in question.
-Decertification of a voting system is a serious matter.
+Systems shall be decertified if (1) they are shown not to meet applicable Voluntary Voting System Guidelines standards, (2) they have been modified or changed without following the requirements of this Manual, or (3) the Manufacturer has otherwise failed to follow the procedures outlined in this Manual and the quality, configuration, or compliance of the system is in question.
 Systems will be decertified only after completion of the process outlined in this chapter. - 7.3.
 Informal inquiry.
-An Informal Inquiry is the first step taken when information is presented to the EAC that suggests a voting system may not be in compliance with the applicable voting system standard or the procedural requirements of this Manual. - 7.3.1.
-Informal Inquiry Authority.
-The authority to conduct an Informal Inquiry shall rest with the Program Director. - 7.3.2.
-Purpose.
+An Informal Inquiry is the first step taken when information is presented to the EAC that suggests a voting system may not be in compliance with the Voluntary Voting System Guidelines standards or the procedural requirements of this Manual. - 7.3.1.Informal Inquiry Authority.
+The authority to conduct an Informal Inquiry shall rest with the Program Director. - 7.3.2.Purpose.
 The sole purpose of the Informal Inquiry is to determine whether a Formal Investigation is warranted.
 The outcome of an Informal Inquiry is limited to a decision on referral for investigation. - 7.3.3.
 Procedure.
 Informal Inquiries do not follow a formal process. - 7.3.3.1.
 Initiation.
 Informal Inquiries are initiated at the discretion of the Program Director.
 They may be initiated any time the Program Director receives attributable, relevant information that suggests a certified voting system may require Decertification.
 The information shall come from a source that has directly observed or witnessed the reported occurrence.
 Such information may be a product of the Certification Quality Monitoring Program (see Chapter 8).

-Information may also come from State and local election officials, voters, or others who have used or tested a given voting system.
+Information may also come from State and local election officials, voters or others who have used or tested a given voting system.
 The Program Director may notify a Manufacturer that an Informal Inquiry has been initiated, but such notification is not required.
 Initiation of an inquiry shall be documented through the creation of a Memorandum for the Record.